zenium-community/zenium/doc/design/assumeutxo.md

 # assumeutxo

-Assumeutxo is a feature that allows fast bootstrapping of a validating bitcoind instance.
+Assumeutxo is a feature that allows fast bootstrapping of a validating zeniumd instance.

 ## Loading a snapshot